-10 Strategies for Fighting Wildfires
+10 Strategies Firefighters Use to Fight Wildfires

 When establishing control lines, digging a small ditch and pulling up some plants isn't always enough.
-To create a sturdy, fuel-free barrier, firefighters may use small torches to purposefully burn the brush just inside a control line.
+To create a sturdy, fuel-free barrier, firefighters may use small torches to burn the brush just inside a control line.
 A burnout is one of several ways to bolster a control line and further prevent a blaze from escaping the established boundaries.

 A backburn is similar to a burnout, but requires a slightly more sophisticated technique.
 Once a control line is established, firefighters may set a controlled blaze downwind of the main fire, just on the inside of the control line.
 Firefighters then push the new blaze back toward the main fire, burning up all the fuel that lies between the fire and the control line.

 Hot spotting is the term used to describe the extra attention given to the most active and dangerous portions of a wildfire.
-The crew(s) fighting the fire size up the parts of the blaze most likely to spread and try to devise the best strategy for keeping these areas in check.
+The crews fighting the fire size up the parts of the blaze most likely to spread and try to devise the best strategy for keeping these areas in check.
 Hot spotting may also involve diverting extra manpower to the task of stamping out embers and spot fires that blow or erupt from the hottest part of the fire.

 While a fire is being attacked from the front or side, other firefighters may be involved in cold trailing, the task of combing through already scorched ground in the wake of a moving wildfire.
-The point is to make sure no hot or glowing embers remain, as leftover coals can be blown around and flame up again.
+The point is to make sure no hot or glowing embers remain, since leftover coals can be blown around and flame up again.

 If significant exposed water sources are nearby, planes and helicopters can scoop up buckets of water and carry them to be dropped atop the blaze.
 The water is often mixed with a foam retardant before being dropped [PDF].
 The foamed water acts as a more effective barrier to the spread of fire and also insulates fuel that has not yet burned.